-L) On-going Maintenance Prior to Assumption by the Town of Georgina
+M) On-going Maintenance Prior to Assumption by the Town of Georgina

-Upon acceptance of the all testing and commissioning procedures by the Department of Engineering and Public Works Water/Wastewater Division and the final connections to the existing watermain have been made the Department of Engineering and Public Works Water/Wastewater Division shall ensure that the watermain system remains potable.
+Upon acceptance of the all testing and commissioning procedures by the Operations and Infrastructure Department - Water/Wastewater Division and the final connections to the existing watermain have been made the Operations and Infrastructure Department - Water/Wastewater Division shall ensure that the watermain system remains potable.

-Ongoing water quality monitoring in accordance with the Town of Georgina WWW4 - Water Quality Monitoring Procedure shall be performed by the Department of Engineering and Public Works Water/Wastewater Division.
+Ongoing water quality monitoring in accordance with the Town of Georgina WWW4 - Water Quality Monitoring Procedure shall be performed by the Operations and Infrastructure Department - Water/Wastewater Division.
 All costs associated with this practice shall be charged back to the development owner including all water costs, hydrant maintenance, bacteriological sampling and any other associated costs until final assumption of the project by the Town of Georgina.